-Introducing the inaugural Barack Obama Scholars at Occidental College, Class of 2022.
+Introducing the Barack Obama Scholars at Occidental College.

 Aboobucker is interested in becoming a physician but also plans to study diplomacy and world affairs at Occidental.
 At Basis Peoria High School, she was president of the Model United Nations Club, having attended six conferences and won four awards for her diplomatic abilities, including best position paper at the Arizona Model United Nations in 2017.
 She was also president and founder of her school’s Future Medical Leaders Club as well as captain of her mock trial team.
 Aboobucker is passionate about working with young children and has volunteered as a STEM camp instructor and continues to volunteer weekly at her local pediatric hospital.